Workshop: Beeswax wraps

 11. Use the reusable beeswax wraps in your daily routine in order to reduce plastic.

 How to use beeswax wraps

-You can use the wraps to cover any food leftover, fruits or vegetables that you want to save for the next day and even shop sweets and bakery items.
+You can use the wraps to cover any food leftover, fruits or vegetables that you want to save for the next day, and even shop for sweets and bakery items.
 Don’t use it for raw meat and fish!

-Use the wrap by moulding it around food products, containers or bowls.
+Use the wrap by molding it around food products, containers, or bowls.
 Place the wrap around the object and heat it up with the palms of your hands.
 In this way, the beeswax wrap takes the same shape as the item.
 The warmth of one’s hands melts the beeswax, softening the wrap enough to create a seal around containers and food products.

 To wash the beeswax wraps, rinse the wrap with cool or lukewarm water and eco-friendly dish soap.
 You can use a cloth or sponge to wipe them down, then rinse them off.